 In consultation with your advisor, select at least 12 credits for your focus area.
 These may be drawn from any area of the college to fit your career goals.
 You will develop a proposal that outlines your career goals and describes how each course fits those goals.
 This proposal must be approved by your advisor and the chair of the Education Department no later than the end of the first semester of your junior year.

-General Education Core Requirements and remaining Unrestricted Electives\\
+General Education Core Requirements and remaining Unrestricted Electives (37 credits)

-\\ Courses marked with an AI code fulfill Area of Inquiry requirements in the General Education Core.
-See page 16 for all General Education Core requirements as well as the key for Area of Inquiry (AI) codes.
+Courses marked with an AI code fulfill Area of Inquiry requirements in the General Education Core as described in the Catalog previously.

 ENVIRONMENTAL STUDIES

 (Director: Aaron Toffler)